NyanPham/Writing-a-C-Compiler-Writeup/code_analysis/chapter_3.md

 ---

 # Token
-Please referecence to the BOOK_NOTES for updates.
+The BOOK_NOTES guide is sufficient to update this file for the chapter.

 # Lexer
-Please referecence to the BOOK_NOTES for updates.
+The BOOK_NOTES guide is sufficient to update this file for the chapter.

 # AST
-Please referecence to the BOOK_NOTES for updates.
+The BOOK_NOTES guide is sufficient to update this file for the chapter.

 # Parser
 ```